 Limited Clients.
 Proven Results.

-By limiting the number of clients we serve, the Domestic Violence Defense Lawyers at Stiefvater Law can devote the time and resources needed to successfully defend your Struthers domestic violence charge.
+By limiting the number of clients we serve, the Domestic Violence Defense Attorneys at Stiefvater Law can devote the time and resources needed to successfully defend your Struthers domestic violence charge.
 Domestic Violence Defense Lawyer Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in Struthers, Ohio.

-Practicing law in Ohio since 2003, Domestic Violence Lawyer Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Struthers, Ohio.
+Practicing law in Ohio since 2003, Domestic Violence Defense Lawyer Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Struthers, Ohio.
 Call and speak with Robert about your case.
 Even if Domestic Violence Law Firm Stiefvater Law, LLC is not currently accepting new clients, our Domestic Violence Defense Lawyers will provide a free domestic violence consultation.

 Ohio law defines Domestic Violence as: